 Recently, several HPLC column manufacturers have introduced ion exchange HPLC columns specifically for the analysis and purification of synthetic oligonucleotides.
-These columns are capable of superb resolution of components in the product mixture and, in time, are likely provide new insights into the synthesis process.
-The columns have a high capacity and even analytical mode.
+These columns are capable of superb resolution of components in the product mixture and, in time, are likely oprovide new insights into the synthesis process.
+The columns have a high capacity and even analytical columns may be used in a preparative mode.
 Semi-preparative columns are available for the purification of larger quantities of product.